 Malmö Urban Development Prize 2013

-Malmø Nedre is built as a cut and cover station, where the station room is excavated from above and then closed with a top cover.
+The two large stations Malmö Nedre and Triangeln are constructed differently: Malmö Nedre is designed as a cut and cover station where the station room is excavated from above and then closed with a top deck.
 The station is designed as one common station room with access to the two platforms at each end of the station.
 Triangles on the other hand, is built as a so-called mine station with a central platform excavated underground, so that the station is experienced as a tube, as we know it from the metro in Paris and London.

 Three stations connected via the City Tunnel